maldoinc/wireup/docs/pages/parameters.md

 ### Parameter expressions

 It is possible to interpolate parameters using a special syntax.
-This will enable you to retrieve several parameters at once and concatenate their values together or simply format the value of a single parameter.
+This will enable you to retrieve several parameters at once and concatenate their values together or concatenate the value of a single parameter.

 **Note:** As the result is a string, any non-string parameters will be converted using `str()`.